Core IMPACTS

 Calculus I

-C1.
-One Literature, Philosophy, or Foreign Language Course from Among
+Choose one (1) Literature, Philosophy, or Foreign Language course from the following

 World Literature I -Pre-Modern